uvjim/linksys_velop/README.md

 * `Available devices`: a multi-select list of the devices found on the mesh.
   This list excludes any device which doesn't have a name - typically displayed in the official interfaces as `Network Device`
+* `Use a temporary device for select entity details`: creates a placeholder device that will be populated with the details of the device selected in the [select](#select) entity.
+The `select` entity will no longer have the details populated to its attributes.

 ### Events